Global commerce, market competition, and reduced costs among other factors, have explained U.S. manufacturing companies moving to Mexico.

-With their own budget plan, each company has to constantly modify and adjust to changes in the world economy.
-When it comes to competition, CEO’s have to think strategically when creating their own product and delivering it.
+With its own budget plan, each company has to constantly modify and adjust to changes in the world economy.
+When it comes to competition, CEOs have to think strategically when creating their own product and delivering it.
 Quality doesn’t always overrule quantity or other factors.
-No matter how good the product is, if a competitor is creating more of their product and being more cost efficient they’re more likely to succeed and generate more revenue over another competitor who is only delivering great products but at a higher cost.
+No matter how good the product is, if a competitor is creating more of their product and being more cost-efficient they’re more likely to succeed and generate more revenue over another competitor who is only delivering great products but at a higher cost.

 This type of thinking varies from company to company as not all successful strategies work for every company.
-During these past few months since Donald Trump won the election the economy keeps fluctuating due to Trump’s radical changes.
+During the past few months since Donald Trump won the election, the economy keeps fluctuating due to Trump’s radical changes.
 This causes manufacturing businesses to modify plans as well as become more flexible to change.
-As fragile as the economy is, U.S. companies have had to develop different plans to retain not only their present business, but also the continuation growth.
-However, Trump’s promise of retaining U.S. businesses within the U.S and stopping them from moving to foreign lands has had a huge impact on business owners’ decisions.
+As fragile as the economy is, U.S. companies have had to develop different plans to retain not only their present business but also the continuation of growth.
+However, Trump’s promise of retaining U.S. businesses within the U.S. and stopping them from moving to foreign lands has had a huge impact on business owners’ decisions.

 Although many manufacturing companies have decided to move their work to Mexico and have been successful, it has had more of a positive impact than a negative one.
 Despite Donald Trumps’ beliefs on keeping all U.S. companies within the U.S. with some companies ignoring that factor, the economy was able to generate 157,000 jobs since December 2017.
 Giving work opportunities to our neighboring country’s employees has proven to improve overall manufacturing in the U.S. Manufacturing companies moving to Mexico is a trend that will continue.
 Time will only tell how many more jobs continue to be created in the U.S. and whether or not it’s jeopardizing Americans’ economic stability and professional opportunities.

-For original post and further information on the subject visit http://tecma.com
+For the original post and further information on the subject visit http://tecma.com